officiallysingh/spring-boot-problem-handler/README.md

 * Applications may also define `enum`s implementing [**`ErrorType`**](src/main/java/com/ksoot/problem/core/ErrorType.java) interface
 with attributes for error scenarios and creating exceptions as follows.
-Default error attributes `detail`, `status` etc. can be customized in `properties` file for given `errorKey`, otherwise the enum only is sufficient.
+Default error attributes `detail`, `status` etc. can be customized in `properties` file for given `errorKey`, otherwise the enum only is enough.
 ```java
 @Getter
 public enum AppErrors implements ErrorType {